 Bota (Leather Wine Bottle) From Sigüenza

 You can pretend you're a Spanish peasant taking the long journey from your home in the countryside to the market in the next town over with a bota, a leather wine bottle perfect for drinking on the go.
-The black version in the picture is the authentic one and costs about $36 while the pale one is a touristy one that is significantly cheaper.
+The black version is the authentic one and costs about $36 while the pale one is a touristy one that is significantly cheaper.

 All botas have tiny drinking holes; the idea is to squirt the wine into your mouth without the bottle touching your lips, which may take a little while to get used to but learning how is quite a bit of fun.
 Although it's not recommended that you fill your bota with Spanish wine before your flight home, you are more than welcome to bring your new souvenir with you on one of many wine tours of Spain while you're there.

 Olive Oil From Andalusia

 Spanish olive oil is some of the best in the world—despite what the Italians and Greeks say—and Jaen in Andalusia makes half of all that is made in Andalusia, a third of all of Spain's oil, and a tenth of that consumed in the entire world.
 It might be a little difficult to carry large quantities home, so either buy a small ornamental bottle (and refill it constantly with Spanish oil bought at home) or fill every last space in your luggage before you leave Spain with some larger bottles.
 Every grocery store in Spain stocks an impressive selection of olive oils.